In the small Balkan country of Macedonia, you’ll find great wine. Here is all you need to know about Macedonian wine.

 Why Is Macedonian Wine So Special?

 As mentioned above, Macedonia has a rich history and tradition of winemaking.
 The most popular variety is the balmy sunshine, which produces full-bodied and fruity red grapes that result in delicious, dry, dark-red wine.
-Most of these wines are exported and are gaining more popularity every year, but this isn’t the only type of wine Macedonia has to offer.
+Most of these wines are exported and gaining more popularity every year, but this isn’t the only type of wine Macedonia offers.

 Macedonia belongs in the III-C-b zone for producing wine.
 In simple English, this means that Macedonia gets between 270 and 300 sunny days per year as a country.
 The days are warm and sunny, while the nights are often cool, which helps to slow down the grapes’ ripening.

 The unique mix of Mediterranean and Continental climate combined with large areas of fertile ground and 30-centuries old winemaking tradition allow Macedonia to be a haven for producing tasty, fresh white wines, appealingly sweet rose wines, and even some sparkling wines.
 This leads us to the next point…

 There are approximately 36,000 hectares of vineyards in Macedonia.
 Most of them are located in the Tikves District.
-In addition to the above-mentioned Vranec and Smederevka, some of the other most famous wine varieties feature Temjanka (a delicious, aromatic grape variety used to make a delicious white wine), the sweet local Syrah, the full-bodied, earthy Zilavka, Prokupe (a dark grape used to produce a delightful table red wine), Grasevina or Welschriesling (a local variant of the Rhine Riesling), and Rkatsiteli, a blanc grape used to produce sweet white wine.
+In addition to the Vranec mentioned above and Smederevka, some of the other most famous wine varieties feature Temjanka (a delicious, aromatic grape variety used to make a delightful white wine), the sweet local Syrah, the full-bodied, earthy Zilavka, Prokupe (a dark grape used to produce a lovely table red wine), Grasevina or Welschriesling (a local variant of the Rhine Riesling), and Rkatsiteli, a blanc grape used to make sweet white wine.

-In the last few years, there have been more new wine varieties than ever before as Macedonian wineries keep generating more interest in local wines on wine fares worldwide.
+There have been more new wine varieties in the last few years than ever before as Macedonian wineries keep generating more interest in local wines on wine fares worldwide.
 This results in the wine offering on the market being broader than ever.
 If you’re a gourmand who always appreciates fine wine with their meal, you’ll find a lot of good things in Macedonia.

 Some of the finest, affordable wines you have to try are Kratosija, Tga za Jug, Alexandria, and of course, Vranec (red wines), as well as Traminec, Zilavka, Temjanika, and Bela Voda (white).